eduardodelaguila/react-github-issues/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# React-Github-issues

+This repo is house for a replica of the Issues section on React's repo.
+It was bootstrapped using [Create-React-app](https://github.com/facebook/create-react-app) tool.

-## Available Scripts
+## Scripts

-In the project directory, you can run:

 ###  `yarn start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ###  `yarn test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ###  `yarn build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More
+## App setup

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting
+This app relies in [GitHub's rest API](https://docs.github.com/en/rest) which has a rate limit of 10 calls per minute, which make the app usable but limited.

+Changes has been made to let the app run without a token, with the rate limit on play, Just take into consideration this when running it without a token.

-### Analyzing the Bundle Size
+### Using the app with GitHub's app token

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `yarn build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+To have more call per minute, 30 to be precise, we need to add a token to the API call.
+To add a token follow the next instructions:

+ 1. Create a personal account access token following the instructions in [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
+ 2. Before starting the app, go to the file `.env` file in the app root folder and change the key `REACT_APP_GITHUB_TOKEN`with the token generated in the previous step
+ 3. Run the app and all the API calls will be authenticated and with the 30 requests per minute.